bekk/bekk-christmas/post/kotlin/creating-domain-specific-languages.md

 }
 ```

-We have used;
-extensions functions, lambdas with receivers, variable number parameters (`vararg`), infix functions
+In this article we've used extensions functions, lambdas with receivers, and infix functions to implement our DSL.
+All of which are really cool features of the Kotlin language.
+They enables us to write expressive and readable code in a new way, and we've seen how we can use these to features to change how we interact with already predefined APIs.